 Because of their spiritual adultery and affinity for pagan practices, calling them holy when God calls them profane, Ezek 22:26, God had no choice but to punish Israel.
 And, unfortunately, today the United States, Canada, Britain, Australia, Israel, and many other nations, will soon be and are already experiencing God’s discipline for failing to discern what is holy from what is profane, Jer 30:4-7; Ezek 24:13-14.

-The one true God, the Creator, Teacher, Lawgiver and Judge, does not take pagan practices lightly!
+The One true God, the Creator, Teacher, Lawgiver, and Judge does not take pagan practices lightly.

-Satan Blinds the World
+Satan Blinds the World:

 Most people do not believe that Satan, the Devil exists; and that best suits his game plan.
 His goal is to keep the people of his world, his cosmic system, blind to his lies and deceits, 2 Cor 4:4; Rev 12:9.
 He even uses false ministers who seem to be ministers of light but are in reality Satan’s ministers of darkness.
 2 Cor 11:14-15.

 Satan wants us to be so wrapped up in the customs and practices of this world, his cosmic system, that when presented with the plain truth about Halloween, we will shrug our shoulders and say, “I’m just celebrating it to have fun, what’s the big deal?”